MicrosoftDocs/sql-docs/docs/t-sql/statements/deny-server-principal-permissions-transact-sql.md

 ## Remarks
  Permissions at the server scope can be denied only when the current database is master.

- Information about server permissions can be viewed in the [sys.server_permissions](../../relational-databases/system-catalog-views/sys-server-permissions-transact-sql.md) catalog view.
-Information about server principals can viewed in the [sys.server_principals](../../relational-databases/system-catalog-views/sys-server-principals-transact-sql.md) catalog view.
+ Information about server permissions is available in the [sys.server_permissions](../../relational-databases/system-catalog-views/sys-server-permissions-transact-sql.md) catalog view.
+Information about server principals is available in the [sys.server_principals](../../relational-databases/system-catalog-views/sys-server-principals-transact-sql.md) catalog view.

- The DENY statement will fail if CASCADE is not specified when you are denying a permission to a principal that was granted that permission with GRANT OPTION.
+ The DENY statement fails if CASCADE is not specified when you are denying a permission to a principal that was granted that permission with GRANT OPTION.

  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] logins and server roles are server-level securables.
 The most specific and limited permissions that can be denied on a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] login or server role are listed in the following table, together with the more general permissions that include them by implication.